 That was the vision laid out before Paul Fritts & Company Organ Builders, the Tacoma, Washington, workshop that created a unique, handmade pipe organ for the Basilica of the Sacred Heart.

 Representing four years of dedicated labor, the Murdy Family Organ will be the 36-year-old studio’s most ambitious piece for any client.
-When it is played in public for the first time in December 2016, visitors to the University’s historic church will hear an instrument capable of leading congregational singing with unprecedented power and beauty and of training 21st century masters in composition and performance.
+Visitors to the University’s historic church may now hear an instrument capable of leading congregational singing with unprecedented power and beauty and of training 21st century masters in composition and performance.

 Notre Dame Magazine reports here on its creation.